liewsanmin/liewsanmin.github.io/_posts/2017-01-13-Motion-Tracking-User-Interface.md

 ## Program Explained

 There are 2 programs with different libraries I found while browsing.
-They can be found here and here.
-The first one uses 2 ways to move, WASD or moves your hand around the webcam.
+They can be found [here](https://liewsanmin.github.io/projects/motionTracking/gest.html) and [here](https://liewsanmin.github.io/projects/motionTracking/objectDetect.html).
+The first one uses 2 ways to move, WASD or move your hand around the webcam.
 Currently, this one only tracks left, right, up, and down hand swipes.
 The second one uses WASD to move the ball, and hand fist shape with your palm facing towards the camera to stop the ball from moving further.